PCC. Local. Global. Integrated.

 2. Insider information includes all information that is not known to the public and that an investor would consider important with respect to the decision for or against the purchase or sale of securities or derivatives.

-3. Insider information may not be passed on to third parties.
-Within PCC and elsewhere, insider information may only be passed on if the recipient of the information requires that information in order to carry out their role at PCC.
+3. insider information may not be passed on to third parties.
+Even within PCC, insider information may only be passed on if the recipient of the information needs it to carry out their work at PCC.

-4. The use of insider information may have consequences under criminal law.
-In the event that employees are uncertain whether they possess insider information, they must consult with their line manager or the competent Compliance Officer.
+4. the use of insider information may have consequences under criminal law.
+In cases where employees are not sure whether they have insider information, they must consult their line manager or the responsible compliance officer.

 Confidentiality